KEVIN DORST

 Academic Publications

 (Almost) All Evidence is Higher-Order Evidence (with Brian Hedden).
-Forthcoming.
-Analysis.
+2022.
+Analysis 82 (3): 417-425.

 Higher-order evidence is evidence about whether you’ve rationally responded to your evidence.
 Many have argued that it’s special—falling into its own evidential category, or leading to deviations from standard rational norms.
 But it’s not.
 Given standard assumptions, almost all evidence is higher-order evidence.

 Assertion is Weak (with Matt Mandelkern).
-Forthcoming.
-Philosophers' Imprint.
+2022.
+Philosophers' Imprint 22 (19): 1-20.

 Recent work has argued that belief is weak: the level of rational credence required for belief is relatively low.
 That literature has contrasted belief with assertion, arguing that the latter requires an epistemic state much stronger than (weak) belief—perhaps knowledge or even certainty.
 We argue that this is wrong: assertion is just as weak as belief.
 We first present a variety of new arguments for this claim, and then show that the standard arguments for stronger norms are not convincing.
 Finally, we sketch an alternative picture on which the fundamental norm of assertion is to say what you believe, but both belief and assertion are weak.
 To help make sense of this, we propose that both belief and assertion involve navigating a tradeoff between accuracy and informativity: it can makes sense to believe or say something you only have weak evidence for, so long as it’s sufficiently informative.

 Good Guesses (with Matt Mandelkern).
-Forthcoming.
-Philosophy and Phenomenological Research.
+2022.
+Philosophy and Phenomenological Research 105 (3): 581-618

 This paper is about guessing: how people respond to a question when they aren’t certain of the answer.
 Guesses show surprising and systematic patterns that the most obvious theories don’t explain.
 We argue that these patterns reveal that people aim to optimize a tradeoff between accuracy and informativity when forming their guess.
 After spelling out our theory, we use it to argue that guessing plays a central role in our cognitive lives.
 In particular, our account of guessing yields new theories of belief, assertion, and the conjunction fallacy—the psychological finding that people sometimes rank a conjunction as more probable than one of its conjuncts.
 More generally, we suggest that guessing helps explain how boundedly rational agents like us navigate a complex, uncertain world.

 Be modest: you're living on the edge.
-Forthcoming.
+2022.
 Analysis.
+81 (4): 611–621.

 Many have claimed that whenever an investigation might provide evidence for a claim, it might also provide evidence against it.
 Similarly, many have claimed that your credence should never be on the edge of the range of credences that you think might be rational.
 Surprisingly, both of these principles imply that you cannot rationally be modest: you cannot be uncertain what the rational opinions are.